 Sometimes you buy that glowing yellow macaroni in the box.
 Your kids like it, but it glows like the kryptonite they used in the old Christoper Reeve Superman movies.
 That’s not normal people.
 And I hate to break it to you, but there’s nothing real in that box either.
 I hate feeding it to my kids and I dare say that you hate it too.

 But I can also guess you don’t know many other alternatives.
 Sure, you can get a box of Velveeta and melt that over some noodles.
 That works too…I love Velveeta.
 But if you’re looking for the real deal, the old school, the way your grandma might have made it–this is it.

 And just so you know, aside from the baking, this dish took 15 minutes and only two pans to make.
-One for boiling the pasta and I used a good enameled cast iron pan for the sauce and the baking, cutting down on dishes.
+One for boiling the pasta and a good enameled cast iron pan for the sauce and the baking cuts down on dishes.
 Since I don’t have a dishwasher.
 But don’t get me started on that again.
 You CAN make this on a week night.

 There are a couple of affiliate links here just so you know–maybe if we all band together I’ll earn enough to get myself an actual real dishwasher!